CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 Looking at the CPF LIFE table above, we can see that keeping the bare minimum BRS in your account will result in pretty skimpy retirement payouts.

-On the other hand, if you have the Full Retirement Sum of $192,000, you’d get a more decent $900 to $1,000 a month.
+On the other hand, if you have the Full Retirement Sum of $205,800 at 55, you’d get a more decent $1,560 to $1,670 a month when you reach 65.
 This is a more desirable “allowance” given the ever-rising cost of living.

 So if you have a choice, it makes sense to aim for the highest Retirement Sum you can afford.